The Center for Community Engagement

 Feed the Need: Our annual food drive set a new record!
 4,119 lbs of food was collected and donated to area food pantries!
 What a wonderfully collaborative effort on the part of Dinning Services, Res Life, student volunteers, and area businesses who helped establish this new benchmark.

-SUNY Student Wins Essay Contest: The Center for Community Engagement would like to recognize Meghan Trigg for submitting the winning essay in a three way competition with SUNY Delhi and SUNY Oneonta .
-Meghan's work on the theme, "How Helping Others Helps Me" took the first place prize of a new Kindle Fire.
-Way to go Meghan!
+SUNY Student Wins Essay Contest: The Center for Community Engagement would like to recognize Megan Trigg for submitting the winning essay in a three way competition with SUNY Delhi and SUNY Oneonta.
+Megan's work on the theme, "How Helping Others Helps Me" took the first place prize of a new Kindle Fire.
+Way to go Megan!